 Goods can be imported into the EU under different trade regimes depending on the product and the country of origin.
 The main trade regime is the MFN which applies, in principle, to all countries.
 But there are other regimes that provide a specific country or group of countries with a preferential tariff for all or part of their products.
-The best known is the Generalised System of Preferences for developing (http://ec.europa.eu/trade/policy/countries-and-regions/development/generalised-scheme-ofcountries multilateral preferences/) but there are also other bilateral or agreements (http://ec.europa.eu/trade/policy/countries-and-regions/agreements/).
+The best known is the Generalised System of Preferences for developing countries but there are also other bilateral or multilateral agreements.